University of Amsterdam

 Molenaar, D., Dolan, C.V., & de Boeck, P. (2012).
 The Heteroscedastic Graded Response Model with a Skewed Latent Trait: Testing Statistical and Substantive Hypotheses related to Skewed Item Category Functions.
 Psychometrika 77, 455-478.
 PDF | Mx code

 Molenaar, D., & Dolan, C.V., (2012).
 Substantively Motivated Extensions of the Traditional Latent Trait Model.
+Netherlands Journal of Psychology, 67, 48-57.
+PDF

-Molenaar, D.1, van der Sluis, S., Boomsma, D.I., & Dolan, C.V.
+Molenaar, D., van der Sluis, S., Boomsma, D.I., & Dolan, C.V.
 (2012).
 Detecting Specific Genotype by Environment Interaction using Marginal Maximum Likelihood Estimation in the Classical Twin Design.
 Behavior Genetics, 42, 483-499.
 PDF | Mx code | Univariate application

 Molenaar, D., Dolan, C.V., & van der Maas, H.L.J.
 (2011).
 Modeling ability differentiation in the second-order factor model.
 Structural Equation Modeling, 18, 578-594.
 PDF